ndmitchell/record-dot-preprocessor/README.md

 * Either: `{-# OPTIONS_GHC -F -pgmF=record-dot-preprocessor #-}` for the preprocessor.
 * Or: `{-# OPTIONS_GHC -fplugin=RecordDotPreprocessor #-}` and `{-# LANGUAGE DuplicateRecordFields, TypeApplications, FlexibleContexts, DataKinds, MultiParamTypeClasses, TypeSynonymInstances, FlexibleInstances, UndecidableInstances, GADTs #-}` for the GHC plugin.

-The GHC plugin only runs on GHC 8.6 or higher, [doesn't work on Windows](https://gitlab.haskell.org/ghc/ghc/issues/16405) and has much better error messages.
+The GHC plugin only runs on GHC 8.6 or higher, [has some issues on Windows](https://gitlab.haskell.org/ghc/ghc/issues/16405) and has much better error messages.
 In contrast, the preprocessor runs everywhere and has more features.

 You must make sure that the `OPTIONS_GHC` is applied both to the file _where your records are defined_, and _where the record syntax is used_.
 The resulting program will require the [`record-hasfield` library](https://hackage.haskell.org/package/record-hasfield).